 You and your spouse have decided to divorce.
 You’ve had the conversation, one of you has moved out, or the writing is simply on the wall.
 However, neither of you has taken the final step: officially filing for divorce in a Washington state court.
 Should you wait for your spouse to file, or are there advantages to starting divorce proceedings?

 Initiating Divorce Will Usually Not Affect the Outcome

 In most cases, there are no advantages to being the petitioner (the person who files for divorce) instead of the respondent (the spouse who did not file).
 The respondent will not be seen as the person at fault for the divorce, and the judge will not treat the petitioner differently than the respondent based on who filed.

 If you are expecting a relatively simple and low-conflict divorce, it probably does not matter whether you or your spouse initially file for divorce.
-However, if you believe that your divorce may involve a contentious court case or custody battle, it could be slightly advantageous to file for divorce.
+On the other hand, if you believe that your divorce may involve a contentious court case or a custody battle, it could be slightly in your favor to file for divorce.

 In general, petitioning for divorce can allow you to:

 - Create temporary orders.
 The petitioner can file a motion for temporary orders at the same time as filing the divorce petition.
 These orders say who gets to live in the family home, who gets to drive the car, and when each parent gets to spend time with the children while the divorce is pending.
 Temporary orders for alimony and child support can set everyone’s expectations for the rest of the case.

 - Speak with a lawyer first.
 You may not need an attorney to fill out divorce paperwork, but waiting until after filing to see a lawyer is a missed opportunity.
 An attorney can help you decide on temporary orders, assess your situation to plan the best way forward, and prevent you from making costly mistakes.